 Young female army recruit has a secret relationship with her female army superior.
 Forced to leave her position in the forces, she later meets up with the army superior...

-Girl is actually the UK's first television lezzer kiss - 20 years before The Brookside Kiss!
-Before Girl was transmitted the controller of BBC2 gave a special warning announcement.
-Trumpet accolade & pull the party poppers!
+Girl is actually the UK's first television lesbian kiss - 20 years before The Brookside Kiss!
+Before Girl was transmitted, the controller of BBC2 gave a special warning announcement - it should have been accompanied by a trumpet accolade, with rainbow party poppers!

 Dir: Peter Gill | Myra Frances & Alison Steadman